National Congress of the Chinese Communist Party: The meeting

 The National Congress gathers every five years in the Great Hall of the People in Beijing.
 At the opening of the meeting, the General Secretary delivers the political report of the incumbent Central Committee.
 According to the Center for Strategic Translation, the political report "recapitulates the victories and setbacks the Party experienced over the previous five years, announces changes in the Party’s ideological line, and establishes the goals intended to guide all party and state activity in the years to come".
 The political report is the most authoritative document in China's political system, and its drafting often lasts a year.
 It is drafted by a drafting group, which is often led by the person on track to be the next General Secretary.
 During the drafting process, hundreds of cadres provide feedback on the sections of the political report relevant to their responsibilities.

 The Congress formally approves the membership of the Central Committee, a body composed of the top decision-makers in the party, state, and society.
 It also approves the membership of the Central Commission for Discipline Inspection and approves changes to the Party Constitution.
+Since the 3rd National Congress in 1923, The Internationale has been played at the closing ceremony of the National Congress.